aembke/fred.rs/README.md

 ## Interface Features

-The Redis interface has many functions and compile times can add up quickly.
+The Redis interface has many command functions and compile times can add up quickly.
 Interface features begin with `i-` and control which public interfaces are built.

 | Name            | Default | Description                                                                                                   |
 |-----------------|---------|---------------------------------------------------------------------------------------------------------------|